adam-hanna/pngCipher/README.md

 This library does NOT depend on the browser's canvas functionality, and therefore WILL produce identical hashes accross different browsers [[1]](http://stackoverflow.com/questions/26615580/is-canvas-getimagedata-method-machine-browser-dependent)[[2]](http://stackoverflow.com/questions/36273990/canvas2d-todataurl-different-output-on-different-browser/36274211)

+Please note a few things:
-For now, the input string must be limited to the set of characters defined by the 256 ASCII code table.
+1. For now, the input string must be limited to the set of characters defined by the 256 ASCII code table.
+2. This is in NO WAY a secure hashing method.
+If you want to securely store something in a png, you'll need to first securely hash your string before calling the encoder.

 ## WHY?!
 You might be asking yourself, "Why in the world would anyone want to use this?!"
-Some mediums of communication don't allow users to attach zipfiles.
+Well, one reason is that some mediums of communication don't allow users to attach zipfiles.
 A good example is MMS.
 However, MMS WILL allow users to send / receive images.
+Using this library, large amounts of data could be sent over MMS as images.

 Also, I got bored on a Friday afternoon...